sheikhsalmanhossain/Linux/VMWare/README.md

 ## when i try ping google.com
 it shows "temporary failure in name resolution"

-# Delete everything Try again:
+## Delete everything Try again:

 [## installing time installing kernel failed:
 (installing time go to shell terminal: Ctrl+Alt+F2)
 ## Issue solved: it has a mirror/network setup step, and that’s where the issue comes in. so make internet off during installing.]

-# CAN NOT PING GOOGLE.COM SOLVED:
+## can not "ping google.com" solved:

 1) Check your netplan config:
 ls /etc/netplan/